-The key outcome is an underpinning mathematical framework for sensor management that enables the detection, estimation, localisation and tracking of objects in cluttered environments ranging from heterogeneous sensors [P44, P48], decision-based sensor control based on population activity [P45, P17, P46, P47], and calibration of different sensors onto a common reference frame [P50, P51].
-In addition is the ability to classify different types of objects based on dynamics or observation characteristics [P22].
+The key outcome is an underpinning mathematical framework for sensor management that enables the detection, estimation, localisation and tracking of objects in cluttered environments ranging from heterogeneous sensors [P52, P56], decision-based sensor control based on population activity [P53, P20, P54, P55], calibration of different sensors onto a common reference frame [R17, P58], and estimation of moving objects from a moving sensor platform [R18, P59, P35].
+In addition is the ability to classify different types of objects based on dynamics or observation characteristics [P27].